buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorLiningProperties.md

  * ThresholdDepth, if omitted, equal to wall thickness - this only takes effect if a value for <em>ThresholdThickness</em> is given.
 If both parameters are not given, then there is no threshold.
  * ThresholdThickness
- * ThresholdOffset (not shown in figure), given, if the threshold edge has an offset to the x axis of the local placement.
+ * ThresholdOffset (not shown in figure), given, if the threshold edge has an offset to the X-axis of the local placement.

 ![lining 5](../../../../figures/ifcdoorliningproperties-fig05.png)

 The lining may have a transom, which separates the door panel from a window panel.
 The transom, if given, is defined by:

- * TransomOffset, a parallel edge to the x axis of the local placement
+ * TransomOffset, a parallel edge to the X-axis of the local placement
  * TransomThickness

 The depth of the transom is identical to the depth of the lining and not given as separate parameter.